Skip to content

 I don’t make a point of talking about my ADHD diagnosis, but I certainly don’t hide it.
 As a former provincial advisor to People First of Ontario and a member of various committees with Community Living Ontario where people with disabilities often talk openly about their disability, I felt it was important to share a bit about my own relationship with disability.

 I currently have two physical conditions that impact on my life.
 Dupuytren’s contracture (also known as Dupuytren’s disease) is a relatively painless condition that causes one or more fingers to bend toward the palm of the hand.
 Mine started sometime around age 40.
 There is an operation to correct it, but it always comes back, and there are limits to how many times you can repeat the surgery.
 So I have yet to have the surgery.
 When they say it is a painless condition, that’s only true if you don’t accidentally strike your hand on a flat surface – that’s easier to do than you might think – just supporting your weight on a floor if you lose your balance is an example.
-I love camping, kayaking, and hking, and those provide for lots of opportunities to hurt my hand.
+I love camping, kayaking, and hiking, and those activities provide for lots of opportunities to hurt my hand.
 Fortunately, it’s usually just some short-term pain, and it doesn’t interfere with typing on a keyboard or even writing with a pen, so it’s not a big deal for me at this time.

 I also have a severe form of inflammatory arthritis commonly known as Gout.
 If I have a “flare up” of gout, I can’t do much of anything – walking even with an air cast is really difficult, and without medication, even plunging your foot into an ice bath brings only minor relief.
-In December 2019, I had such a bad case of gout that I was in pain for something like a month (typically it would be more like 3-5 days).
-Sometimes gout can be managed with a change in diet, and for me, this has worked.
+In December 2019, I had such a bad case of gout that I was in pain for about a month (typically it would be more like 3-5 days).
+Sometimes gout can be managed with a change in diet, and for me, this has worked!
 I became an almost-vegetarian and dropped alcohol (don’t bother pointing to a photo of me at conference eating a steak with a glass of wine, I didn’t say never, I said almost-never).
 In any event, going on 3 years now, I have not had a serious gout attack.

 To be clear, none of the above has anything to do with my original interest in supporting the rights and inclusion of people with intellectual disabilities and autistic persons.
-I think my understanding of my motivations has probably shifted a little over the years, but my answer to this question back in 2014 still rings true.
+I think my understanding of my motivations has probably shifted a little over the years, but my answer to this question from back in 2014 still rings true.
+I recently detailed this story a little bit further as a guest on the Noncompliant podcast.